DPFs What Drivers Need to Know About Diesel Particulate Filters

 From February 2014 the inspection of the exhaust system carried out during the MOT test will include a check for the presence of a DPF.
 A missing DPF, where one was fitted when the vehicle was built, will result in an MOT failure!

-Many cities in the UK - including London, Leeds, Derby, Nottingham, Birmingham & Southampton - are now implementing "Clean Air Zones", partly due to the health risks associated with Particulate Matter emitted by diesels - the exact problem DPFs are designed to eliminate.
+Many cities in the UK - including London, Sheffield, Birmingham, Bath, Bradofrd, Bristol, Portsmouth & Greater Manchester - are now implementing "Clean Air Zones", partly due to the health risks associated with Particulate Matter emitted by diesels - the exact problem DPFs are designed to eliminate.
 Clean Air Zones are therefore biased against diesel vehicles, especially older ones which do not feature DPFs.
 So, vehicles which have had their DPFs removed are negatively contributing to the air quality statistics which drive the demand for these schemes and could pose a serious threat to long-term use of diesel vehicles on our roads.

 The future of DPF technology

-Not only are particulate filters here to stay, in the latest Euro 6 engines they are being combined with Selective Catalytic Reduction (SCR) technology to further reduce levels of harmful emissions; this time NOx (Nitrous Oxides).
+Not only are particulate filters here to stay, in the latest Euro 6 engines they are being combined with Selective Catalytic Reduction (SCR) technology - most commonly referred to as "AdBlue" to further reduce levels of harmful emissions; this time NOx (Nitrous Oxides).
+Euro 6 is fast becoming the minimum legal requirement for driving in city centres - with Clean Air zones and Low Emission Zones such as the London ULEZ growing in popularity.

 Here's a video demonstrating the PSA Peugeot & Citroen next-generation DPF with integrated SCR: youtu.be/jkpzSdSvQcQ